 2020 Wasn’t All about Mental Health Issues

 Sadly, along with the physical and mental consequences of COVID-19, lockdowns brought other problems.
-In response to increasing reports of domestic abuse, we suggested how digital vulnerable needs registries and safety profiles could ensure abuse survivors are given the appropriate support, while anonymous tip texting services could accelerate emergency response in domestic abuse cases.
+In response to increasing reports of domestic abuse, we suggested how digital access and functional needs registries and safety profiles could ensure abuse survivors are given the appropriate support, while anonymous tip texting services could accelerate emergency response in domestic abuse cases.

 During the year, many organizations experienced logistical issues due to remote working during lockdowns, or – as stay-at-home orders were relaxed – with short notice staff absences, supply chain delays, and coping with COVID-19 mitigation strategies such as social distancing in the workplace.
 There were also issues with customers refusing to conform with stores’ COVID-19 riles.